mulka/ploverwiki/Glossary.md

 #### Steno Order

 The 22 keys on the steno machine has an explicit "order" that gets read out, top-to-bottom, left to write.
-The entire steno layout is defined by `STKPHRAO*EUFRPBLGTSDZ`.
+The entire steno layout is defined by `STKPWHRAO*EUFRPBLGTSDZ`.

 #### Stroke